 SMT assembly is an alternative to the through-hole method of PCB manufacturing, which had its heyday in the 1970s and 1980s.
 As electronics manufacturing continued to gain momentum, a more efficient, better process became necessary.
 SMT assembly was born out of this need.

-SMT assembly has a broad range of uses.
+SMT assembly for PCBs has a broad range of uses.
 It also has a few limitations your design team should consider.

 Surface Mount Technology Advantages